rougesteelproject/cse-251/lesson_02/canvas/prove.md

 ### Install Package

 This package needs to be installed.
-Read the details on how to install packages in the `resources/software` section of the course.
+Read the details on how to install packages in the [Software Used in the Course](../../lesson_01/canvas/requierments.md) page.
 Using pip, the command is `pip install requests`.
 Using Python, it's `python -m pip install requests`.
 (Mac users might need to use pip3)

 ### How to make an URL call to the server